| Title: | Test Surveys by Simulating Spatially-Correlated Populations |

 barrier.triangles |

-Provided an abundance at age matrix and a survey grid to populate, this function applies correlated space, age and year error to simulate the distribution of the population.
-The ability to simulate distributions by length is yet to be implemented.
+Provided with an abundance-at-age matrix and a survey grid, this function applies correlated space–age–year error to simulate the spatial distribution of a population.
+Simulation by length is not yet implemented.

 sim |